-Kristi Good (she/her) is a freelance dramaturg and adjunct faculty member at Carnegie Mellon University’s School of Drama.
+Kristi Good (she/they) is a freelance dramaturg and assistant professor of dramaturgy at Carnegie Mellon University’s School of Drama.
 She earned a Master’s in Dramaturgy at Villanova Theatre and a PhD in Theatre & Performance Studies at the University of Pittsburgh.
-Her scholarship and interests lean toward theatre of trauma and uncovering suppressed narratives, particularly in regards to new play development.
+Her scholarship and interests lean toward theater of trauma and uncovering suppressed narratives, particularly in regards to new play development.

 Kristi has published articles in Theatre History Studies, Theatre Topics, and Etudes and has served as a reviewer for Praxis, the Philadelphia Theatre Research Symposium journal, since 2012.
 Her most recent articles include a dramaturg’s manifesto on selecting translated scripts (supported by a National Endowment for the Humanities Summer Institute in 2015), a feminist microhistory of the woman responsible for Pittsburgh’s most notorious jailbreak, and a call to action for normalizing the disruption of reproductive health in academia.